InstaPy/InstaPy/tests/appium/test_appium_readme.md

 2. Download and install [appium](https://github.com/appium/appium-desktop/releases/tag/v1.13.0)
 3. Download and install [Andriod Studio](https://developer.android.com/studio)
 4. Download [instagrams' apk](https://apkpure.com/instagram/com.instagram.android/download/169474968-APK?from=variants%2Fversion)
+    Note: make sure to map the correct apk variant with the CPU/ABI flavor of your android device
 5. Start a new Android Studio (AS) project:
 	- Launch AS
 	- Start new AS project